Many insects belonging to the order the Orthoptera can be readily identified

 The end of the abdomen of the female locust appears pointed due to the upper and lower jaws of the ovipositor.

-On average, adult male locusts are smaller and more slender than adult females of the same species.
-However, size is not a reliable character to determine the sex of a locust as it varies according to the quality and abundance of food received during the nymphal stage.
-Males and females are very similar in markings and colouration.
+On average, adult male locusts are smaller than adult females of the same species.
+However, size is not a reliable character to determine the sex of a locust as it varies according to the quality and abundance of food during the nymph stage.

 General Anatomy of a Locust and Grasshopper